Ravi River Project Subject To Preservation Of Ancient Civilization, Cultural Heritage: Shahbaz Gill - UrduPoint

 Shahbaz Gill said Prime Minister Imran Khan himself belongs to Lahore city and he has great concerns about the growing civic issues of the city and lowering of its underground water table.
 The government has first time seriously started working on the project and Prime Minister Imran Khan was always accepting the challenges to take it to its logical end, he added.

-To a question, he said PTI has always respected any kind of decision by the court and the recent verdict of the Supreme Court must be accepted with same spirit as its earlier decision against Maryam Nawaz.
+To a question, he said Pakistan Tehreek-e-Insaf has always respected any kind of decision by the court and the recent verdict of the Supreme Court must be accepted with same spirit as its earlier decision against Maryam Nawaz.

-To another question, the SAPM said, the accused in sugar scam are brought before the people first time during our government, besides fixing its standard market rate.
-He said, a new law to monitor supply chain of sugar was introduced in Punjab.
+To another question, the SAPM said the accused in sugar scam are brought before the people first time during his government, besides fixing its standard market rate.
+He said a new law to monitor supply chain of sugar has introduced in Punjab.

 About the economic growth rate, he said the inland car manufacturing in March has broken all the records of last 30 years.
 By the grace of Allah Almighty, Pakistani rupee is best performing Currency against the Dollar, he told.